Former cricketer Brian Lara admitted to Mumbai hospital after he complains of chest pain

-Former West Indian cricketer Brian Lara has been rushed to Global Hospital in Parel on Tuesday afternoon after he complained of chest pain, The Hindu reported.
+Former West Indies cricketer Brian Lara was rushed to Global Hospital in Parel on Tuesday afternoon after he complained of chest pain, The Hindu reported.

-The West Indian was brought to the hospital at around 12:30 pm and medical investigations were started immediately, according to the report.
+The West Indies cricketer was brought to the hospital at around 12:30 pm and medical investigations were started immediately, according to the report.

 According to a Times of India report, Lara had a minor heart scare and is not in any danger of further complications.